cit31300/workbook/_build/html/_sources/dev_environment/windows/6_connect_github.md

 You will add the public key file for your SSH key to your GitHub.com account.
 This will allow your computer to authenticate with GitHub.com when you interact with a remote repository.

-1. In the Ubuntu command prompt, use the following command to copy the contents of your public key to the clipboard:
+1. In the Ubuntu command prompt, use the following command to display the contents of your public key on the screen:

 ```
 cat ~/.ssh/id_ed25519.pub